 Standard pool plaster is made from a marble-based mix and can be found in many older pools.
 Plaster is less chemically resistant than an aggregate finish, and is highly susceptible to discoloration, staining and deterioration.
 As a result, more chemicals may be required to maintain the aesthetic beauty of the finish.
 A plaster pool usually needs to be replastered approximately every 5 – 7 years and can only be acid washed once or twice before the finish needs to be replaced.

 PTI finishes consist of high-performance materials and offer a more durable finish with exceptional stain resistance.
 Therefore, our finishes are more forgiving than a traditional plaster pool finish.
 Read more about our finishes by visiting our products page.

-We offer four distinctive textures, PebbleTec®, PebbleSheen®, PebbleFina® and BeadCrete®.
+We offer four distinctive textures, PebbleTec®, PebbleSheen®, and PebbleFina®.
 Each finish has its own unique qualities and comes in a wide variety of colors that compliment any pool design and style.
 Read more about our finishes by visiting our products page.

 Sometimes, it is assumed that an aggregate finish is a “Pebble Tec” product, leading to confusion after the installation.
 PTI encourages our customers to do their due diligence to ensure they don’t receive an alternative product.